addario-org/currencycloud-java-client/README.md

 // End session
 currencyCloud.endSession();
 ```
-For a slightly better example, see
+For a better example, see
 [CurrencyCloudCookbook.java](/src/test/java/com/currencycloud/examples/CurrencyCloudCookbook.java), which is an implementation of [the Cookbook](https://connect.currencycloud.com/documentation/getting-started/cookbook) from the documentation.

 ## Common Misconceptions and Antipatterns